invisibleroads/facility-location/README.md

 # Facility Location

-Here are scripts to optimize the location of facilities.
+Here are scripts to optimize the placement of facilities.

 - Place hotspots